Princeton faculty are at the forefront of research instrumental to solving critical problems for societal well-being.

 - Consider extending your organization's collaboration with Princeton beyond sponsored research projects.
 Some opportunities are highlighted below.

-- Contact an engagement specialist to explore and craft the relationship with Princeton that is unique to your organization.
+- Contact a strategic research partnership specialist to explore and craft the relationship with Princeton that is unique to your organization.

 When you have these two tremendous research communities that exist side-by-side, it’s almost nonsensical not to build bridges between the two, taking what we are developing here and moving it towards really important applications.